Visiting Student Electives

 Evaluations

 Weill Cornell Medical College uses OASIS for all evaluations.
 Visiting students and their schools may request a copy by emailing registrar @ med.cornell.edu.
 WCM faculty are not obligated to complete non-WCM forms or convert P/F grading.
 All electives are graded Pass/Fail.
+P/F grades are not translated to other grading scales by the Office of the Registrar.

 Course Catalog